Chaotic Behaviour of the Earth System in the Anthropocene: Logistic map and chaotic behaviour in the Anthropocene

 which exhibits a similar bifurcation diagram as depicted in Fig.~\ref{newChao02}.

 It is interesting to notice the presence of some {\em islands of unstable equilibrium domains}, where the bifurcation pattern can be macroscopically identified.

-Aiming to get from the above scenario a more realistic phenomenological description, we consider only a couple of parameters, say $h_1$ and $h_2$, and assume, in particular, that the second parameter is conditioned by the first one.
+Aiming to get from the above scenario a more realistic phenomenological description, we consider a couple of parameters, $h_1$ and $h_2$, and assume, in particular, that the second parameter is conditioned by the first one\footnote{The choice of $h_1$ and $h_2$ is essentially methodological.
+As one notices in the final discussion, the model can be complexified by the inclusion of additional degrees of freedom, from $h_1$ to $h_9$.
+Otherwise, the logistic growth dynamics are not applicable without anthropogenic forcing.
+In fact, some level of unpredictability in the chaotic dynamics (not driven by the logistic map) might still emerge from natural feedbacks (e.g., ice-albedo interactions, methane release) which, however, are out of the scope of the modelling here considered.}.

 Parametrising the coupling between $h_1$ and $h_2$ by an interaction term given by $ g_{12}\,h_1 h_2$, such a reduced ES can be described by a normalised human activity function, $\tilde{H}$, written as